serious-scaffold/ss-python/docs/development/cleanup-dev-env.md

 # Clean Up Development Environment

-When encountering environment-related problems.
-A straightforward solution is to cleanup the environment and setup a new one.
+When encountering environment-related problems, a straightforward solution is to cleanup the environment and setup a new one.
 Three different levels of cleanup approach are provided here.

 ## Intermediate cleanup